We get you!

 9. Stress and eczema are interconnected.
 Inculcate the habit of guided imagery and meditation before sleep

 Stress and eczema are interconnected.
-Stress is known to boost the production stress hormones in body that can suppress the immune system, leading to an inflammatory response in the skin.
-When eczema flares up, you become more stressed, and the vicious cycle continues.
+Stress is known to boost the production of stress hormones in the body that can suppress the immune system, leading to an inflammatory response in the skin.

 If you're under a lot of emotional or physical distress, you're at a higher risk of dyshidrotic eczema.
 This type causes itchy blisters on the palms and may contain fluid.

 Exercise is an excellent way to manage stress.
 It fosters the production of feel-good chemicals, improves sleep, and decreases stress levels.
-In addition to exercise, inculcate the habit of guided imagery and meditation before going to sleep.
+In addition to exercise, inculcate the habit of guided imagery and meditation before going to sleep to combat stress.

-10. Don't forget to moisturize your hands after using a sanitizer
+10. Don't forget to moisturise your hands after using a sanitiser

-Hand sanitizers contain alcohol that dries out your hands and can make eczema worse.
+Hand sanitisers contain alcohol that dries out your hands and can make eczema worse.
 Applying a moisturiser will reduce the irritation to your dry and chapped skin.
-Suppose you don't moisturise within five minutes of using a sanitiser.
-In that case, your skin will become even more dehydrated as the moisture on it evaporates.

-After applying a moisturiser, you can apply hand eczema creams to improve the condition.
-Consider using this Atorep Barrier Cream For Dry, Sensitive and Atopic Skin .
+After applying a moisturiser, you can use hand eczema creams to improve the condition.